Agronomic Services — Agrotips

 - Summer is a good time to submit soil samples from lawns & gardens.

 Summer is when the NCDA&CS soil testing lab can process samples most quickly —usually ten days or less.
-Homeowners and landscapers are urged to submit samples at this time.
+Homeowners and landscapers are urged to submit samples at this time and avoid the peak-season fee (late November through March).
 Farmers who are maintaining cool-season pastures can also submit soil samples now so they will be ready to apply phosphorus and potassium in late summer or fall.

 - Mulch to prevent blossom-end rot of tomatoes.